ryanManu/hello-world/README.md

-# hello-world
+# A little about me
-A basic repository for CS 3377 that teaches how to create and utilize a GitHub Repository
+My name is Ryan Joseph, and I am a sophmore student here at UTD